 In extension of the EMVA 1288 standard all measurements of package 1m or 1c are performed at various ambient temperatures within the camera's specified operation conditions.

 Package 4: Spectral sensitivity

-The absolute spectral sensitivity (quantum efficiency) is measured from UV (210 nm) to NIR (1050 nm) with a bandwidth (FWHM) of about 6 nm and a step width between measurement points of 2 nm.
-On request, these measurements can be extended into the UV range down to 200 nm.
+The absolute spectral sensitivity (quantum efficiency) is measured from UV (210 nm) to NIR (1000 nm) with a bandwidth (FWHM) of about 6 nm and a step width between measurement points of 2 nm.

 C mount, CS mount, Nikon F